 Today I feel strongly about sharing these 30 non-food survival items to stockpile.
-Disaster and catastrophe can strike at any moment, with perilous and unforgiving ramifications.
+A natural disaster and catastrophe can strike at any moment, with perilous and unforgiving ramifications.
 Do you have a plan if there were to be a flood?
 A Blizzard?
 An attack, or even if the whole grid came crashing down?
 What then?
 Stop and ask yourself, “Am I prepared for these types of emergencies?”
 I’m updating this post from 2019.
 We need to recheck all of our preps, my friends.

 Non-Food Survival Items to Stockpile

 We simply want you and your family to be prepared for when an unforeseeable crisis happens.
 I’m sure very few people along the California coastline thought they’d see 10 inches of rainfall this past week.
 It would be interesting to know how many were at all prepared when their power went off.
 Here are the top 30 survival items you need to stockpile to help your family beat the odds.

 1. Survival Multi-tool (with Pliers)

 No matter the survival scenario, a good multi-tool (with pliers) is on every prepper’s list.